 NIHR position on the sharing of research data

-This statement sets out the NIHR’s current position on the sharing of data produced during research funded by NIHR under its standard research contract terms and conditions.
+This statement sets out the NIHR’s current position on the sharing of data produced during research funded by NIHR under its contract terms and conditions.
 The position is in line with the UK Policy Framework for Health and Social Care Research.

 The NIHR recognises that the sharing of research data must: protect the confidentiality and privacy of individuals; respect the terms of consent by individuals who are involved in research; be consistent with relevant legal, ethical and regulatory frameworks; and guard against unreasonable costs.